| | |

 Pancreas

-Located behind the stomach, the pancreas controls blood sugar by releasing insulin and glucagon, and it also makes digestive enzymes.
+Located behind the stomach, the pancreas helps control blood sugar by releasing the hormones insulin and glucagon.

 Adrenal glands